Eloise Copper Mine

-The Eloise Copper Mine is a copper mine located in north west Queensland Australia, 60 km southeast of Cloncurry and 50 km of McKinlay, in the vicinity of Mount Isa.
+The Eloise Copper Mine is a copper mine located in northwest Queensland Australia, 60 km southeast of Cloncurry and 50 km of McKinlay, in the vicinity of Mount Isa.

 The deposit was discovered in 1987, the mine has operated since 1996, and was on care and maintenance after 2008.
 Mining recommenced in early 2011.

 In November 2021, AIC Mines acquired the Eloise copper mine from FMR Investments for $27 million.